 - Rotary cutter and mat

 Before using any feed sack, make sure to clean it with the help of the following easy steps:

 - Give it some shakes for removing any feed dust or feed residue.

-- Then, wash and rinse it thoroughly inside out with clean water.
+- Wash and rinse it thoroughly inside and out with clean water.